wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-routing-method.md

 There are three traffic routing methods available in Traffic Manager.
 Each Traffic Manager profile can use only one traffic routing method at a time, although you can select a different traffic routing method for your profile at any time.

-It’s important to note that all traffic routing methods include endpoint monitoring.
+It's important to note that all traffic routing methods include endpoint monitoring.
 After you configure your Traffic Manager profile to specify the traffic routing method that best fits your requirements, configure your monitoring settings.
-When monitoring is correctly configured, Traffic Manager will monitor the state of your endpoints, consisting of cloud services and websites, and won’t send traffic to endpoints it thinks are unavailable.
+When monitoring is correctly configured, Traffic Manager will monitor the state of your endpoints, consisting of cloud services and websites, and won't send traffic to endpoints it thinks are unavailable.
 For information about Traffic Manager monitoring, see [About Traffic Manager Monitoring](/documentation/articles/traffic-manager-monitoring).

 The three Traffic Manager traffic routing methods are: